jrehor/kcc/README.md

 `
 ```

-The below demonstrates explicit and implicit casting, and gives a taste of how type coersion works:
+The below demonstrates explicit and implicit casting, and gives a general feel of how type coersion works:

 ```q
  1+.5                  /int plus float is float, no surprises here